-The creation of wildflower areas and tree and hedgerow planting across the councils facilities continues.
-The initiative has been a success, especially as it has proved popular with the public in addition to helping biodiversity.
+The creation of wildflower areas and tree and hedgerow planting across the councils facilities continues to be implemented.
+The initiative continues to work well, and it increasingly proves popular with the public in addition to raising public awareness of the importance of assisting biodiversity, for example, the "No Mow May" initiative.
 Several volunteer groups assist in the tending of these areas.
 In addition, there have been some cost savings through the reduction in mowing, i.e. less consumables, fuel, travelling, equipment maintenance etc.